Why Is Millboard Resin Mineral Decking More Expensive Than Composite and Timber?

 Decking timberA deck adds value to your home, maximises outdoor living space, and allows you to make the most of the sunny days at home.
 The problem is – choosing the right decking product can be overwhelming.

-While traditional timber decking has some advantages, composite alternatives have taken over the market, and for good reason.
+While traditional timber decking has some advantages, decking alternatives have taken over the market, and for good reason.

-In this article, we explain the key differences between the cost and lifespan of a standard wooden deck and a composite deck.
+In this article, we explain the key differences between the cost and lifespan of standard wooden decking, composite decking and our Millboard resin mineral board.

 Benefits of composite decking